particle-iot/docs/src/content/reference/device-os/firmware.md

 WiFi.ready();
 ```

-{{#if has-wifi-antenna-switch}}
 ### selectAntenna() [Antenna]

 {{api name1="WiFi.selectAntenna"}}

+{{note op="start" type="note"}}

-Selects which antenna the device should connect to Wi-Fi with and remembers that
+On the Photon and P1 (Gen 2), selects which antenna the device should connect to Wi-Fi with and remembers that
 setting until it is changed.
+Resetting Wi-Fi credentials does not clear the antenna setting.

+The Argon (Gen 3) does not have an antenna switch; it can only use an external antenna.

+{{note op="end"}}

+---

 ```cpp
 // SYNTAX